 - Could I be perceiving the situation wrong?

-If guilty feelings seem unmanageable, last for an extended time, or impact your daily life a therapist can help you understand and actively work through your guilty feelings.
+If guilty feelings seem unmanageable, last for an extended time and become emotional baggage that you carry around and that impact your daily life, a therapist can help you understand and actively work through your guilty feelings.
 If your guilt is related to trauma it would be beneficial to seek a therapist with experience in trauma-informed care or post-traumatic-stress disorder.

 Generally speaking, most people feel guilt.
 It can be helpful to share and listen to others’ experiences and how they cope with guilt.
 Group therapy can provide a connectedness and relatability to others.